lukiwieser/baysed-chess/README.md

 python lichess-bot.py
 ```

 The bot should then be up and running.
+You can play against it on the lichess website by searching the bot's *lichess username* and challenging it.
+The bot might not accept certain challenges e.g. without time constraints.

+The code is contained in `/lichess_bot`, and uses the repository from [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) as a basis.
+Our implementation is defined in `/lichess_bot/lib/strategies.py`.

 For more information look at the GitHub from the [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot).